williamsba/Tezos-WordPress-Plugin/README.md

 1. Upload all files to a `tezos` directory in `/wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in the WordPress Dashboard
-3. Navigate to the H=N menu and save your Tezos Wallet address
+3. Navigate to the Tezos menu and save your Tezos Wallet address
-4. Visit H=N -> Import NFTs submenu to import all NFTs under your account
+4. Visit Tezos -> Import NFTs submenu to import all NFTs under your account
-5. Visit H=M -> Delete NFTs to delete all imported content
+5. Visit Tezos -> Delete NFTs to delete all imported content

 ## Author Information